AI-in-Practice-UOS/course-material/sessions/1-3-Developer-Tools/slides/slides.md

 # Writing code
 When writing code, make use of code completion and the refactoring capabilities of the LSP

+- Auto imports
+- Go to definition
+- Move to new file
+- Rename symbol
+- Find and replace

 Let's look at how to use these things with some "real" code

 ---